Last Updated: Friday, Oct. 8, 2021 at 9:13am

 If social distancing can be maintained, visitors or support persons will be permitted with the following:

-- Two visitors are permitted per day if social distancing allows.
-The individuals must be the same people within a 24-hour period.
+- Morristown, Overlook and Chilton medical centers: Up to two visitors at a time are permitted during visiting hours if social distancing allows.
+The individuals are not required to be the same people within a 24-hour period.

 - Visitors are not permitted with confirmed COVID-19 patients or persons under investigation for COVID-19, except in cases approved by the physician or care team.

-- For patients in end-of-life care: there is no limit on number of visitors permitted, as long as the physician or care team approves and deems it is safe and feasible to meet social distancing guidelines.
+- For patients in end-of-life care at Morristown, Overlook and Chilton medical centers: There is no limit on the number of visitors permitted, as long as the physician or care team approves and deems it is safe and feasible to meet social distancing guidelines.

 Behavioral Health Patients: